Battle of Stalingrad: Background

 Case Blue: German advances from 7 May 1942 to:

 By the spring of 1942, despite the failure of Operation Barbarossa to defeat the Soviet Union in a single campaign, the Wehrmacht had captured vast territories, including Ukraine, Belarus, and the Baltic republics.
 On the Western Front, Germany held much of Europe, the U-boat offensive was curbing American support, and in North Africa, Erwin Rommel had just captured Tobruk.
 In the east, the Germans had stabilized a front running from Leningrad to Rostov, with several minor salients.
 Hitler remained confident of breaking the Red Army, despite heavy losses west of Moscow in the winter of 1941–42, because large parts of Army Group Centre had been rested and re-equipped.
 Hitler decided that the 1942 summer campaign would target the southern Soviet Union.
 The initial objectives around Stalingrad were to destroy the city's industrial capacity and block the Volga River traffic, crucial for connecting the Caucasus and Caspian Sea to central Russia.
 The capture of Stalingrad would also disrupt Lend-Lease supplies via the Persian Corridor.

+Field Marshal Alanbrooke noted: "Hitler lost a golden opportunity by carrying on with the desperate attacks on Stalingrad instead of directing ...
+Paulus towards Persia and the Middle East.
+Instead of losing this army of 60,000 men captured by the Russians he would have found (according to his own assessments) the road leading to one of the greatest strategic prizes practically open and devoid of defences."

 On 23 July 1942, Hitler expanded the campaign's objectives to include occupying Stalingrad, a city with immense propaganda value, as it bore the name of the Soviet leader.
 Hitler ordered the annihilation of Stalingrad's population, declaring that after its capture, all male citizens would be killed and women and children deported due to their "thoroughly communistic" nature.
 The city's fall was intended to secure the northern and western flanks of the German advance on Baku to capture its petroleum resources.
 This expansion of objectives stemmed from German overconfidence and an underestimation of Soviet reserves.